splunk/public-o11y-docs/sp-oncall/spoc-integrations/grafana-integration-guide.rst

 Locate the Grafana Dashboard panel you want to send alerts to Splunk On-Call and click on the Edit button.
-This should appear by clicking on the dropdown arrow next to the panel’s name.
+This should appear by clicking on the dropdown arrow next to the panel's name.
 Next, navigate to the Alert section on the lefthand side.
 Define your alert conditions and then under Notifications, click the plus button to select the notification channel you just configured.